Xv (software)

-xv can be run from either the command line or through a graphical interface.
+xv can be run from the command line and offers a graphical interface.

+xv can be used also for image manipulation (cropping or stretching of images and other effects), supports various image file formats (including among others Sun Raster, or Targa) and allows export to PostScript.

 It distinguishes itself from many other bitmap viewing and editing programs with a very efficient interface in which the user edits just the parameters of a fixed pipeline of processing steps, rather than modifying the bitmap directly in each operation.
 As a result, the user can easily undo operations (such as cropping, color modifications, filtering) out of order, rather than only being able to undo the respective last operation.
 While this concept limits what xv can do compared to some alternatives, the functionality it provides can be applied very conveniently and efficiently.